 Now that we have taken a look at a few tips, let us now see how to prepare for the SAT section-wise.

-The reading section of the SAT can get your mind clocks ticking real fast, because it expects you to read a passage of over 3000 words in 65 minutes and answer 52 questions associated with your reading.
-That leaves about 12 minutes per passage if you want any time to review at the end.
+The reading section of the SAT can get your mind clocks ticking real fast because it expects you to read a passage of over 3000 words in 65 minutes and answer 52 questions associated with your reading.
+That leaves about 12 minutes per passage if you want any time to review it at the end.